Determining skew left braces of size np

-The number of multiplicative structures for $F$ is twice the number of orbits except for $\sigma$ trivial, when we get a single one.
+These orbits correspond to the isomorphism classes of semidirect products $\Z_p\rtimes F$.
+The number of multiplicative structures is twice the number of orbits except for $\sigma$ trivial, when we get a single one.
 Since orbits preserve order and isomorphism class of kernel, we can keep track of the number of structures according to these parameters. \end{description}